SqueakyFloors/BundleMagic/README.md

 - Corrected issue where Browse Classes dialog might not show scripting or private classes on load
 - Corrected issue where a dot (“.”) in a cluster element label (eg “Numeric.1”) would prevent most BundleMagic cluster operations to fail
 - Corrected issue where Menu items “Remove Properties…” and “Rearrange Properties…” were selectable when only one property element was displayed
-- Remove parent items in dialog trees where filtering leaves no children elements
 - Corrected unexpected behavior when using arrow keys on a dialog tree
 - Corrected issue where tabbing from a dialog's filter when tree had no selectable items didn't work.
 Now tab will advance to the "Done" button.
 - Corrected issue where class selection dialog allowed selection of more than one class